 Fans of the delightful Brendan can actually see him in person in his video series Doctor Who in Ten Seconds, in which he takes a leisurely 10 seconds to summarise individual stories of Doctor Who.
-Think how much time you’ll save watching the show by visiting the webpage or subscribing on YouTube instead!
+Think how much time you’ll save watching the show by checking out the playlist on YouTube instead!

 Well, we’ve been overcome by a seasonal inability to be arsed enough to watch A View to a Kill, so our Rodg-a-thon will reach its final conclusion in the New Year, possibly under a Trump presidency.